 Industrial Control Systems are not IT Systems

-The heart of IT network systems is often a climate controlled, secured data center where the equipment is usually standardized and less than 10 years old.
-In contrast, the heart of ICS network systems is on the plant floor, often in a hazardous environment, and the average life of the equipment is more than 10 years.
+The heart of IT network systems is often a secure, climate-controlled data center where equipment is usually standardized and less than 10 years old.
+In contrast, The heart of industrial control network systems is on the plant floor, often in a hazardous environment with an average equipment life of more than 10 years.

-This type of thought reflects a lack of understanding of the differences between IT and ICS networks.
+Herein lies the misunderstanding between IT and ICS networks.
 Now, while you might be fully aware of what they are, I will call them out in case you need a handy list for a future chat with an IT professional.

 - Performance requirements